Price/Earnings Ratio

 Overview

-The P/E ratio is a classic measure of a stock's value indicating how many years of profits (at the current earnings rate) it takes to recoup an investment in the stock.
-The current S&P500 10-year P/E Ratio is 30.9.
-This is 52.9% above the modern-era market average of 20.2, putting the current P/E 1.3 standard deviations above the modern-era average.
+The P/E ratio is a classic measure of a stock's value, indicating how many years of profits (at the current earnings rate) it would take to recoup an investment in the stock.
+The current S&P 500 10-year P/E Ratio is 30.9.
+This is 52.9% above the modern-era market average of 20.2, placing the current P/E ratio 1.3 standard deviations above the modern-era average.
 This suggests that the market is Overvalued.

 Why Does it Matter?

-P/E ratios can only go so high.
-To justify a P/E ratio that is consistently above its own historic average for long periods of time, the US stock market must not only continue to grow, but would need to continue to grow at a continuously increasing rate.
+P/E ratios have their limits.
+To justify a P/E ratio that remains consistently above its historical average for extended periods, the US stock market would not only need to continue growing, but it would have to do so at an increasingly rapid pace.

-The below chart shows the historical trend of this ratio as well as its most current value.
-For more information on this model's methodology and our analysis, keep reading below.
+The chart below illustrates the historical trend of this ratio, as well as its most current value.
+For further details on the methodology behind this model and our analysis, continue reading below.

 Theory